 - clear, concise, unequivocal proof of actus (not by implication)

-Equitable estoppel (English law)Under English and Australian legal systems, estoppels in equity include promissory and proprietary estoppels.
+For the American doctrine of equitable estoppel, see Estoppel by representation of fact.Under English and Australian legal systems, estoppels in equity include promissory and proprietary estoppels.
 (Contrast with estoppel by representation, which is a claim (under the English system) at law.)
 For more information, see Promissory estoppel and Proprietary estoppel below.

 The status of estoppel by representation of fact is less clear in Australia.
 Two seminal decisions purport to fuse common law and equitable estoppels into a single unified doctrine, but the New South Wales Court of Appeal continues to treat estoppel by representation at common law as distinct from equitable estoppel.
 This can be significant in deciding which court has jurisdiction to adjudicate on the issue.

-Proprietary estoppelIn English law, proprietary estoppel is distinct from promissory estoppel.
+Main article: Proprietary estoppelIn English law, proprietary estoppel is distinct from promissory estoppel.
 Proprietary Estoppel is not a concept in American law, but a similar result is often reached under the general doctrine of promissory estoppel.

 Traditionally, proprietary estoppel arose in relation to rights to use the land of the owner, and possibly in connection with disputed transfers of ownership.
 Although proprietary estoppel was only traditionally available in disputes affecting title to real property, it has now gained limited acceptance in other areas of law.
 Proprietary estoppel is closely related to the doctrine of constructive trust.